zk/leiningen-init-script/README.md

 ## Lein

-Add <code>[leiningen-init-script "0.1.0"]</code> to the :dev-dependencies section in your project.clj.
+Add <code>[leiningen-init-script "1.2.0-SNAPSHOT"]</code> to the :dev-dependencies section in your project.clj.

-As of now leiningen-init-script is only supported on lein version 1.1.0, but it's on my to do list to add support for lein HEAD.

 ## Configuration